 Our proposals include a substantial new country park to maintain the distinct gap between Hawkhurst and Gills Green.
 This will open up a green area not currently accessible to the public, to be designed in a natural way to make the most of the existing landscape features, including the pond and streams.

 Our evolving scheme is a landscape led response to the environmental context of the site and its location within the AONB.

 The scheme seeks to limit impacts on the AONB and create a strong landscape structure within which the new homes will be located, with substantial new opportunities for recreation, play and nature trails.

 Our planning application is in two parts – a full and detailed application for the relief road and an outline one for the new homes.

-We submitted the application to Tunbridge Wells Borough Council in July 2019 and anticipate it will take at least four months before a decision is reached.
+We submitted the application to Tunbridge Wells Borough Council in July 2019.

-If the application is approved we expect the further preparatory work required before work can start to take another 12 months, meaning construction of the relief road could begin in mid 2020.
+If the application is approved we expect the further preparatory work required before work can start to take another 12 months.

 If you would like any further information or wish to make a comment, please email us via the link below or write to us at: